Pacing the Bottle

 • If you feel the baby has had an appropriate amount of supplement, take a break, have a burp, change a diaper, shift position, and see if the baby cues again.

 Some families worry that the baby will swallow more air feeding this way and become gassy.
-Think of it this way, do you swallow more air sipping tea or chugaging a big glass of something?
+Think of it this way, do you swallow more air sipping tea or chugging a big glass of something?
 Gulping quickly actually causes more air swallowing!

 0